 For example, let’s figure out PVD/DLC coating costs for a 3-dimensional part measuring less than 6 inches (15.2 cm) on its longest side.
 To apply a durable decorative finish on all surfaces, we would be able to load 16 parts per rack.
 The loading capacity may be significantly higher or lower for smaller or larger parts (contact VaporTech for a loading estimate for your specific part type and dimensions).

-Estimated PVD cost-per-part
+Estimated PVD cost-per-part and cost-per-batch

 The chart below estimates a typical coating cost-per-part for a durable decorative finish including all consumables.
 Consumables include electricity, metal “target” material used for coating, and process gases.
 Note that the process does not generate any hazardous waste streams requiring disposal.